cdl-geneseo/geneseo-dictionary/S/Shag.md

 # Shag

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Shag

 Created by  Unknown User (arh11), last modified by  Unknown User (amb51) on Apr 29, 2015

 (v) \shag\ : to have sex. &quot;DUDE!
 I saw you the other night with Betsy and you were in a hurry.
 Were you on your way home to shag?&quot; Source: Dictionary of Geneseo English 2001.
 Probably not specific to Geneseo, a similar definition can be found on Urban Dictionary [http://www.urbandictionary.com/define.php?term=shag]Obsolete in 2006(Dilluvio)(N) Definition: a fluffy carpet. &quot;Hey man, can we go pick up a shag for the dorm room?&quot; Bettina S-Z 2015